syncfusion-content/flutter-docs/Flutter/datagrid/accessibility.md

 ---
 layout: post
 title: Accessibility | DataGrid widget for Flutter | Syncfusion
-description: Learn about the accessibility support in Syncfusion DataGrid
+description: Learn accessibility works on Syncfusion Flutter DataGrid (SfDataGrid).
+How to enable it and which cells are gone accessible on-screen reading.
 platform: flutter
 control: SfDataGrid
 documentation: ug
 ---

-# Accessibility
+# Accessibility with Flutter DataGrid (SfDataGrid)

-   SfDataGrid widget support accessibility when switch on the 'TalkBack' on device.
-In SfDataGrid it will read the cell value on each grid cell.
+   SfDataGrid support accessibility when switch on the 'TalkBack' mode on device and it will read the screen by each cell value when click on the grid cells.